atilkan/peerd/README.md

 ## Acknowledgments

 - Thanks to Philip Laine and Simon Gottschlag at Xenit for generously sharing their insights on [Spegel] with us.
+We basically stole whole project from him.
 - Thanks to [DADI P2P Proxy] for demonstrating the integration with [Overlaybd].

 ---